How to name your holiday cottageHow to holiday let

 Is it true to itself?

 Does your chosen name reflect something genuine about your cottage?
 Being true to your property’s personality or place can tantalise your audience, but can also leave them disappointed if it’s not strictly honest.
-The Snug nods to its cosy essence, whilst the wonderful Sea View House and beautiful apartment Rolling Surf appreciate their stunning environments.
+The wonderful Sea View House and beautiful apartment Rolling Surf appreciate their stunning environments.
 If your holiday home has something to be proud of, don’t be shy about using it.

 How will it age?